Considerations when using Amazon Redshift Serverless - Amazon Redshift

 512 133 /24

 You also need free IP addresses when updating your workgroup to use more RPUs.
-The number of minimum free IP addresses required when updating a workgroup is as follows:
+The number of free IP addresses required when updating the subnets for a workgroup are as follows:

 Number of free IP addresses required when updating a subnet